Mental Health Care Plan in Australia: What it Means For You

-Once you develop the plan with your doctor, he or she will prescribe you adequate treatment to help address your issue.
-Thanks to legislation passed in 2006, Medicare now provides accessible mental health care plans to all Australians.
+Once you develop the plan with your doctor, he or she will prescribe you appropriate treatment to help address your issue.
+Thanks to legislation passed in 2006, Medicare now makes mental health care plans accessible to all Australians.

 How Many Sessions Does a Mental Health Care Plan Cover?

-Medicare covers up to ten sessions from qualified psychologists and psychiatrists per year.
+Medicare covers up to ten sessions from qualified psychologists and other allied health professionals per year.
 After your first six, you will have to visit your GP to receive another referral for the last four sessions.